List of displays

 Use a cable to connect the Mini DisplayPort of your Surface Studio to your external monitor.

-To connect a second display, see how to daisy chain monitors.
+To connect a second display, see Connect Surface to a TV, monitor, or projector.

 How to connect to a wireless display